digital-blueprint/handbook/docs/frameworks/relay/dev/getting_started.md

-./run.sh            # to get a shell in the main docker container composer install    # to install the php dependencies inside the container exit                # to exit the docker container docker-compose up   # to start the server
+./run.sh            # to get a shell in the main docker container composer install    # to install the php dependencies inside the container exit                # to exit the docker container docker compose up   # to start the server
 ```

 Now visit <http://localhost:8000> to see the server API description interface, which should look something like this: